 Each spiky hair is like a hollow needle filled with formic acid, the same chemical in ant saliva that causes pain to humans when bitten (hence why our hypericum oil is also good for nettle bites and ant bites).

-So why oh why?? i hear you mutter!! well we use the fresh leaves and stems in our night day and eye creams for it is a…………
+So why oh why??
+I hear you mutter!!
+Well, we use the fresh leaves and stems in our night, day, and eye creams as it is an . . .

-Anti-inflammatory: This is perhaps one of its most well known properties.
-Nettle has a natural ability to calm and soothe inflammation, which makes is the perfect choice for helping to reduce redness in dry skin.
+Anti-inflammatory: This is perhaps one of its most well-known properties.
+Nettle has a natural ability to calm and soothe inflammation, which makes it the perfect choice for helping to reduce redness in dry skin.

 Antioxidant: Like most plants, nettle has a number of protective antioxidants that help reduce free radical damage to the skin, providing anti-aging benefits.

 Antibacterial: Research has shown that nettle is effective against microorganisms, helping to kill off bacteria.
-This makes it effective against acne and as a natural preservative in skin care products.
+This makes it effective against acne and a natural preservative in skincare products.

 Hair growth: Nettle is said to have a stimulating effect on the scalp, and is often found as a rinse for the hair.
 It may help to regenerate hair growth and reduce dandruff.

-Nettle is often found in wet gullies, we are lucky enough to have a plentiful supply in our pristine creek beds that bounder a notional park.
-We are only the second farm that the creek meets after cumming out of the national park, lucky for us the farm next door is a wildlife carer and the national park is far to steep for any weed spraying, lucky we are!
+Nettle is often found in wet gullies, we are lucky enough to have a plentiful supply in our pristine creek beds that bound a national park.
+We are only the second farm that the creek meets after coming out of the national park, lucky for us the farm next door is a wildlife carer and the national park is far to steep for any weed spraying, lucky we are!